 More importantly, as the Figure 6 shows, large intra-year declines in no way diminish the likelihood of annual returns finishing in positive territory.
+There is perhaps no better example of this than the experience of 2020, when the S&P 500 endured an intra-year plunge of 37% only to finish the year with a 16% gain.
 Despite the average year since 1980 experiencing an intra-year decline of -14%, the S&P 500 has delivered positive returns in 30 of 40 years, or 75% of calendar years.